Technology is here to stay—start teaching children responsible use of technology now.

 Make sure there are clear rules regarding electronics usage in your household and then follow through, follow through, follow through.

 The one thing I’ve learned here is that if I miss one day of following through on the limiting rules I have set, it will immediately be taken advantage of.
 Especially the time limits and the rule that they are to leave their devices in the charging station outside my bedroom each night.
 If The Maestro and I don’t follow through on these things I will have three children with phones in their beds staying up hours after their bedtime watching YouTube videos.

-I still advise researching, even before using a service like VidAngel, simply because the very plot or nature of the movie may not be appropriate.
+I still advise researching, simply because the very plot or nature of the movie may not be appropriate.
 Use good judgment and let your kids know that you are making these decisions because you love them and want them to keep high standards.

-While it's sometimes nice to let your kids go off to watch a movie while you get things done, it's better to watch it with them.
+While it’s sometimes nice to let your kids go off to watch a movie while you get things done, it’s better to watch it with them.
 Or at least pop in and out.
-This allows you to have an idea of what they are watching (or what games they are playing, which apps they are using) and it also helps you have some good together time with your kids.
+This allows you to have an idea of what they are watching and it also helps you have some good together time with your kids.

 Watching it together and researching beforehand give you an excellent chance to discuss a myriad of things relating to the technology your kids are consuming.
 You might have great discussions about why they will not be allowed to watch a certain movie or download a particular app.
 You will also be able to have good conversations about plot points, characters, and anything else you are seeing while watching together.
 Again, more quality time for you and your kids.

 Make sure they understand the risks and dangers of social media and the internet in general.
 Give them a set of social media rules and discuss with them why they are necessary.